lunarc/lunarc_docs/docs/batch_system.md

     #SBATCH -N 1
     #SBATCH --tasks-per-node=4

 if you only want to use four threads.
-The Alarik extra nodes with 48 cores allow for very wide shared-memory jobs:

-    #SBATCH -N 1
-    #SBATCH --tasks-per-node=48
-    #SBATCH --mem-per-cpu=3000
-    #SBATCH -p extra

 ### Resource statements for hybrid programs using distributed and shared memory